interlockledger/specification/ILTags/README.md

 #### ITU Object Identifier

 This tag stores the ITU Object identifier.
 Each element will be stored as a 64 bit unsigned integer encoded using a ILInt format.
 In other words, it is just a sequence of ILInt values (one for each element) preceeded by an ILInt that encodes the number of elements.
 It follows the same serialization of IL_ILINTARRAY_TAG.

+#### Dictionary

+The Dictionary is a simple array of pairs of string keys and ILTag values.
+It uses the TagID 30 and contains an ILInt that represents the number of pairs followed by the serialization of each pair, first the key as a String and then the tagged value.

+	Ex.: ["key"] = true => 30, 8, 1, 17, 3, 107, 101, 121, 1, 1

+#### StringDictionary

+The StringDictionary is a simple array of pairs of string keys and string values.
+It uses the TagID 31 and contains an ILInt that represents the number of pairs followed by the serialization of each pair, first the key and then the value.

+	Ex.: ["key"] = "value" => 31, 13, 1, 17, 3, 107, 101, 121, 17, 5, 118, 97, 108, 117, 101

 ## References